-Budget Services is responsible for the agency's $1.1 billion budget to include grants, state, federal and other funds.
-Budget Services serves as the central coordinating entity for the development, allocation and management of the agency's financial resources.
-Guidance is provided to all Divisions, as well as to each field and central office location to support their operations and help them achieve their goals.
+Budget Services is responsible for the agency's $1.2 billion annual operating budget to include state, federal, and other funds.
+The Budget Services department serves as the central coordinating entity for the development, allocation, and management of the agency's financial resources.

-Additionally, the budget team serves as liaison with the Governor's Office of Planning and Budget, the House Budget and Research Office, and the Senate Budget and Evaluation Office to ensure the Agency's needs are funded by the Governor and the Legislature and that the Department is in compliance with state law, policies and procedures.
+Additionally, the budget team serves as liaison with the Governor's Office of Planning and Budget, the House Budget and Research Office, and the Senate Budget and Evaluation Office to ensure the agency’s funding needs and budget requests are funded by the Governor and the General Assembly, and that the agency is in compliance with state laws, policies, and procedures.

-The Business Management Unit provides a variety of specialized business services to the Department including purchasing, accounts payable and budget management support for Central Office.
+The Business Management Unit provides a variety of specialized business services to the Department including purchasing, accounts payable and budget management support for all units within Central Office.
 The responsibility for managing the Institutional Telephone Service (offender collect call phone system) contract and the Offender Commissary Services contract also falls under the Business Management Unit.
 All aspects of the contracts, such as vendor compliance and revenue remittance, are monitored.
-In addition, this unit oversees the bidding, award, and administration of contracts for select services such as the Inmate Property Package and Inmate Food Package programs.
+In addition, this unit oversees the administration of contracts for select services such as the Inmate Property Package and Inmate Food Package programs.

-For more information on the Inmate Property Package and Inmate Food Package programs, click the here.
+For more information on the Inmate Property Package and Inmate Food Package programs, click here.

 Business Processes has statewide responsibility for reviewing and monitoring the business practices and standards of the Department.
 Field activity associated with accounting, budget and procurement processes, and property inventory; as well as numerous agency specific activities are reviewed on a recurring basis.
 The section's mission is accomplished utilizing field teams who are responsible for providing technical assistance, staff training, and compliance monitoring.